jpolatnick/jpolatnick.github.io/books.md

 You don't always need a plan.
 Sometimes you just need to breathe, trust, let go, and see what happens. -Mandy Hale

-I was Not born a genius, but rather have embarked on... “a persistent cycle of pragmatic learning, experimental adaptation, and constant revision driven by [my] uniquely disciplined and focused will. “ - biography of Genghis Kahn
+Not born a genius, but rather embarked on... “a persistent cycle of pragmatic learning, experimental adaptation, and constant revision driven by his uniquely disciplined and focused will. “ - biography of Genghis Kahn

 Socrates wisdom lay in the fact that he knew that he knew next to nothing.